Orasund/pixelengine/README.md

 # pixelEngine
-A graphic engine for rendering turn-based pixel games.
+PixelEngine is a graphic engine for rendering turn-based pixel games.

+In future this libary may become a full game engine.
+But this is not a main goal; More over additional features will be added if they are usefull for [PixelEngine.Graphics](https://package.elm-lang.org/packages/Orasund/pixelengine/latest/PixelEngine-Graphics).

 When to use it: